Toloka/docs/en/toloka-kit/recipes/archive-pool.md

 # Archive pool

-_Move the pool which isn't in use into archive._
+_Move the pool which you no longer use into archive._

 ## Steps to follow